julien-michot/tinyopt/README.md

 ## Got Big Ideas (or Just Want to Chat Business)?

-If `Tinyopt` is still taking its sweet time with your application and you're finding yourself drumming your fingers impatiently, don't despair!
+If your business needs a super fast **Bundle Adjustment** (BA), a multisensor **SLAM** or if `Tinyopt` is still taking its sweet time with your application and you're finding yourself drumming your fingers impatiently, don't despair!

-Feel free to give me a shout [Julien](https://github.com/julien-michot).
+Feel free to give [me](https://github.com/julien-michot) a shout!
-I might just have a few more optimization rabbits I can pull out of my hat (or, you know, my code editor).